 Autism Guide, Inc. is a Christian-based non-profit 501 (c) 3 corporation established in 2012 in metro-Atlanta and branched out to Daytona Beach, Florida, two years later .
-Our mission is to support parents with autistic children through prayer, education, and innovation.
+Our purpose is to support adults with autism spectrum disorders and families with autistic children through prayer, education, and innovation.

 What We Do...